Indigo Books and Music: Product removal

-Support of Israel by owners

-In the summer of 2006, the company was targeted by social activists from NION and the Coalition Against Israeli Apartheid.
-According to a report in This Magazine, CAIA advocated the boycott of Chapters/Indigo stores due to principals Reisman and Schwartz forming the Heseg Foundation for soldiers serving in the Israeli army that have no family living in the state of Israel.
-The article claimed Reisman and Schwartz donate $3 million a year to the Foundation.

 Competitive position

 The Indigo/Chapters chain has been criticized over what some perceive as a virtual monopoly over retail-based book sales in Canada.
 In 2002, the company strongly opposed the entry of Amazon into the Canadian marketplace with accusations the U.S.-based company was skirting regulations about foreign ownership of Canadian booksellers.

 Indigo's expansion has been blamed, among other factors, for the financial difficulties of some independent booksellers in Canada.
 In particular, its rise coincided with the bankruptcy of Lichtman's, once Canada's largest independent bookseller.